Michael254-hub/009---my-tech-stack-learning-journey/README.md

 Hello **Tech Enthusiast**,

 Welcome to my public learning journal, where I document my learning progress!
 This repository is organized by language and concept.
-It is designed for both beginners looking for structured guidance and for experts seeking insights from another learner’s perspective.
+It is designed for both beginners looking for structured guidance and for experts seeking insights from another learner’s/expert's perspective.
 Documenting my tech stack learning journey on GitHub helps reinforce my knowledge and provides a valuable resource for other learners.

 ---